milebits

 PRs land in your repo daily.
 Demos happen every Friday.

-• Every PR opens with a description, tests, and a 60-second Loom.
+• Pull requests land with a description, tests, and a 60-second Loom.
 No “trust us” merges.

 • A standing 30-minute demo on your calendar every Friday, your team picks who attends